WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 The default keybindings of the tmux `choose-tree` and `choose-session` that I use are listed below.
 J/K are very intuitive, but I just learned about h,l,/.
-When I do use one of these the / (search) can be super helpful to find sessions/windows faster.
+When I do use one of these, the / (search) can be super helpful to find sessions/windows faster.

 | action | key |